What really happened to Drones in 2017? Where is the drones market really heading?

 Key Takeaways on Drone Penetration by State:

-In the United States there are 287 drone registrations per million population consisting of 254 hobbyists and 33 professionals.
-This penetration rate is a relatively low number among modern day technologies, indicating lots of room available to grow.
+In the United States, there are 287 drone registrations per million population consisting of 254 hobbyists and 33 professionals.
+This penetration rate is a relatively low number among modern-day technologies, indicating lots of room available to grow.
 Virginia is the most penetrated state for Drone registrations ranking number one in both Hobbyist and Professional registrations per million residents.
 Its penetration rate, at almost 4200 registrations per million, is almost 14 times higher than the average nationwide.
-Rounding out the top 5 overall are New York, New Jersey, Alabama and Massachusetts.
+Rounding out the top 5 overall are New York, New Jersey, Alabama, and Massachusetts.
 This is also their ranking for hobbyists registrations.
-They all show drone penetration rates multiples higher than the nationwide average.
-Professional registrations did show some variations in ranking, with Alabama at number 2, New York at number 3, Nevada at number 4 and Massachussetts at number 5.
+They all show drone penetration rates multiple times higher than the nationwide average.
+Professional registrations did show some variations in ranking, with Alabama at number 2, New York at number 3, Nevada at number 4 and Massachusetts at number 5.
 New Jersey is ranked number 6 in professional penetration.
-The bottom 5 drone penetrated states are Maine, Nebraska, New Mexico, Vermont and North Dakota.
-Their penetration rate are more than 80% below the nationwide average.
+The bottom 5 drone penetrated states are Maine, Nebraska, New Mexico, Vermont, and North Dakota.
+Their penetration rate is more than 80% below the nationwide average.

 Which states have the highest and lowest numbers of drone incidents reported?